ethancoote/UFC-Fighter-Rank/README.md

 ## Overview
 https://mmastats.ca/

-- A website that displays an elo rating of UFC mixed martial arts fighters.
+- A website that displays the elo rating of every UFC MMA fighter.
 - All data is taken from [ufcstats.com](http://www.ufcstats.com/statistics/events/completed).
 - Includes every UFC main event and Fight Night.